California EDD Will Require Proof of Job Search To Collect Benefits Beginning In July

 SACRAMENTO (CBS SF/AP) — California will stop giving unemployment benefits to people who are not actively applying for jobs, Gov. Gavin Newsom’s administration has announced.

 Federal law requires people who are out of work to be actively looking for jobs to be eligible for unemployment benefits.
-But the federal government let states waive that requirement during the pandemic because so many businesses were ordered to close.READ MORE: UPDATE: 1 Dead, 5 Wounded in Saturday Evening Shooting at Oakland's Lake Merritt
+But the federal government let states waive that requirement during the pandemic because so many businesses were ordered to close.READ MORE: UPDATED: 3 Dead, 5 Wounded In Richmond Father's Day Gathering Mass Shooting

 California has waived its work-search rule since March 2020.
 But Thursday, the Employment Development Department said it would resume the requirement July 11.